-Oceania cruises from San Diego are close to all-inclusive too.
+Oceania cruises are close to all-inclusive too.
 They include dining at every restaurant onboard; there is never an additional charge for dining.
 24-hour room service dining is free too.
 Also included are unlimited soft drinks, bottled water, specialty coffees, teas and juices.
 Alcoholic drinks can be purchased with a beverage package.

-Holland America cruises from San Diego are on premium cruise ships but don't include as much as the luxury lines.
+Holland America cruises are on premium cruise ships but don't include as much as the luxury lines.
 The fare includes meals in the Main Dining Room, Lido Restaurant, and Terrace Grill; movies; live shows; nightclub; Late Night disco; and Club HAL for children 3 to 17 years.
 Some culinary lessons and classes in the gym charge an additional fee.
 Typical extra expenses are beverages, specialty restaurants, optional shore excursions, gratuities and services such as spa treatments.

-Disney cruises from San Diego have a slightly different list of what's included: stateroom; meals; snacks and ice cream; soft drinks at meals and at the beverage station; Disney character meet & greets; live shows; deck parties; youth clubs; and movies.
+Disney cruises have a slightly different list of what's included: stateroom; meals; snacks and ice cream; soft drinks at meals and at the beverage station; Disney character meet & greets; live shows; deck parties; youth clubs; and movies.
 Not included: shore excursions, spa and salon services, babysitting, photography service, phone calls, video games, alcoholic beverages, and the adults-only specialty restaurant.

 Remember that on all ships you are in control of any additional charges.
 You can have a perfectly fine time without spending much extra.
 Take advantage of all of the free things to do.